rikedyp/documentation/language-reference-guide/docs/system-functions/ftie.md

 The **Mode** variant option specifies whether the file that is being tied will only be read or must be writeable.
 Possible values are:

 - `P` (tied as **p**ermitted) – the file will be tied for write access if possible, otherwise for read access only.
-If the file permissions do not allow the file to be written to, any attempt to write to it will fail.
+If the file permissions do not allow the file to be written to, any subsequent attempt to write to it will fail.
 This is the default.
-- `R` (**r**ead mode) – the file will be tied for read access only; any attempt to write to it will fail.
+- `R` (**r**ead mode) – the file will be tied for read access only; any subsequent attempt to write to it will fail.
 - `W` (**w**rite mode) – if the file permissions do not allow the file to be written to, the attempt to tie it will fail.

 The **Mode** variant option is independent of any [file access controls managed using an access matrix](../programming-reference-guide/component-files/component-files/#file-access-control).